 England fans miss kick-off in Qatar amid ‘two-hour’ queue for Iran game

-Hundreds of seats remained empty as the Group B fixture began, with Fifa citing ticketing issues
+Hundreds of seats remained empty as the Group B fixture began, before fans began to walk in – seemingly without any checks taking place

 Hundreds of seats remained empty as England kicked off against Iran at the Khalifa International Stadium on Monday, when both nations began their Qatar World Cup campaigns.

-There were reports of a two-hour-long queue outside the stadium, with Fifa saying ‘ticketing issues’ were to blame.
+There were reports of a two-hour-long queue outside the stadium, with Fifa saying ‘ticketing issues’ were to blame, before the remaining fans began to walk in – seemingly without any checks taking places.

-As a result of the queue, seemingly hundreds of seats were still empty as Gareth Southgate’s side began their World Cup with the Group B game against Iran.
+As a result of the queue, what looked like hundreds of seats were still empty as Gareth Southgate’s side began their World Cup with the Group B game against Iran.

 “Some fans are currently experiencing an issue with accessing their tickets via the FIFA Ticketing app,” Fifa said in a statement.